wacncontent/CustomizeTool/addCommentOutput/articles/cloud-services-python-ptvs.md

 ## What are Python web and worker roles?

-Azure provides three compute models for running applications: [Web Apps feature in Azure Websites][execution model-web sites], [Azure Virtual Machines][execution model-vms], and [Azure Cloud Services][execution model-cloud services].
+Azure provides three compute models for running applications: <!-- deleted by customization [web sites --><!-- keep by customization: begin --> [Web Sites <!-- keep by customization: end --> feature in Azure Websites][execution model-web sites], [Azure Virtual Machines][execution model-vms], and [Azure Cloud Services][execution model-cloud services].
 All three models support Python.
 Cloud Services, which include web and worker roles, provide *Platform as a Service (PaaS)*.
-Within a cloud service, a web role provides a dedicated Internet Information Services (IIS) web server to host front-end web applications, while a worker role can run asynchronous, long-running or perpetual tasks independent of user interaction or input.
+Within a cloud service, a web role provides a dedicated Internet Information Services (IIS) web server to host front-end web sites, while a worker role can run asynchronous, long-running or perpetual tasks independent of user interaction or input.

 For more information, see [What is a Cloud Service?].

 > [AZURE.NOTE] *Looking to build a simple website?*
-If your scenario involves just a simple website front-end, consider using the lightweight Web Apps feature in Azure Websites.
+If your scenario involves just a simple website front-end, consider using the lightweight <!-- deleted by customization web sites --><!-- keep by customization: begin --> Web Sites <!-- keep by customization: end --> feature in Azure Websites.
 You can easily upgrade to a Cloud Service as your website grows and your requirements change.
-See the <a href="/develop/python/">Python Developer Center</a> for articles that cover development of the Web Apps feature in Azure Websites.
+See the <a href="/develop/python/">Python Developer Center</a> for articles that cover development of the <!-- deleted by customization web sites --><!-- keep by customization: begin --> Web Sites <!-- keep by customization: end --> feature in Azure Websites.
 <br />